group9ine/conspiracy-networks/data/facebook-wall/README.md

 # Facebook wall posts network, part of the Koblenz Network Collection

-This directory contains the TSV and related files of the facebook-wosn-wall
-network: The is the directed network of a small subset of posts to other user's wall on Facebook.
+This directory contains the CSV and related files of the `facebook-wosn-wall` network, a directed network of a small subset of posts to other user’s wall on Facebook.
 The nodes of the network are Facebook users, and each directed edge represents one post, linking the users writing a post to the users whose wall the post is written on.
 Since users may write multiple posts on a wall, the network allows multiple edges connecting a single node pair.
 Since users may write on their own wall, the network contains loops.